-(1) If you wish to order from our webshop as a user or wish to offer products or services as a manufacturer, we require personal data from you in order to conclude the contract and process your order.
+(1) If you wish to order from our webshop as a user, we require personal data from you in order to conclude the contract and process your order.
 Information required for processing contracts is marked separately, other information is provided voluntarily.
 The data you provide is forwarded by us to our contractual processors for administering your order and invoicing.
 The legal basis for this is Art.
 6(1)(b) of the EU General Data Protection Regulation.

 We may also process the data you provide in order to inform you about other products from our portfolio or to send you emails containing technical information.

 (2) When you use our portal we store the data necessary for performance of the contract, including information on the manner of payment, until you permanently cancel your account.
 We also store the data you provide voluntarily for the period in which you use the portal, unless you delete such data beforehand.
-You can manage and modify all information in the secure member area.
+You can manage and change any information in the protected member and/or DGNB Auditor/DGNB Consultant area.
 The legal basis for this is Art.
 6(1)(f) of the EU General Data Protection Regulation.